kevgleeson78/Gesture-Based-UI-Project/README.md

 If 22 is randomly chosen the card at index 22 is swapped with the card at index 1.

-This repeats unitl we have moved to the last element in the array at 51.
+This repeats until we have moved to the last element in the array at 51.

 ```C#
  // Creating the shuffled deck of cards